supungamlath/supungamlath/README.md

 # Hi there, I'm Supun Gamlath 👋
 I'm an undergraduate at the Department of Computer Science and Engineering, University of Moratuwa.
 I'm passionate about artificial intelligence and robotics programming.
 I love to collaborate with others and continuously expand my knowledge.

-When I'm not buried under university studies, you'll catch me hiking with buddies, diving into hackathons, or tinkering away on some cool project!
+When I'm not occupied with university studies, you'll catch me hiking with buddies, diving into hackathons, or tinkering away on some cool project!

 ## 🔭 Current Projects
 Here is the latest project I'm working on: